zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 * Tabular Datasets are annotated with _themes_ and a _list of tags_
 * Tabular Columns have meaningful names

-The table bellow describe the main content of this repository:
+The table bellow describes the main content of this repository:

 | Content Description  |                                                        |
 |----------------------|--------------------------------------------------------|